GatherSpot/prd/template/5-mvp.md

    - **Event Sponsorship:**

-      Event sponsorship feature would enable organizers to guarantee a visibility for the events they create.
+      Event sponsorship feature would enable organizers to guarantee visibility for the events they create.
 It would also be a way for the app to generate revenues.
 We decided to exclude it from the MVP because implementing a robust system for managing sponsorships requires significant development effort.
 It involves the creation of a backend infrastructure to handle sponsorship agreements as well as designing a user-friendly interface for organizers to manage their sponsorship deals.

       - **Integration strategy**: